 Council

-• The six Officers – the Presidential Line (President, Immediate Past President, Vice President and Vice President Elect), the Honorary Secretary and the Honorary Treasurer are elected by Council
+• 6 Officers - President, Immediate Past President, Vice President and Vice President Elect, the Honorary Secretary and the Honorary Treasurer

-• Trustee Council members are elected by postal ballot of all members who are eligible to vote (Home Fellows, Home Members, SAS Surgeons in the 16+ membership category and Post-CCT members)
+The Officers and elected Trustees are elected by a ballot of all members eligible to vote (Home Fellows, Home Members, SAS Surgeons in the 16+ membership category and Post-CCT members).

-All new Trustees are issued with the Charity Commission booklet on their duties and responsibilities.
+All new Trustees undergo a comprehensive induction, are issued with the Charity Commission booklet on their duties and responsibilities and the BOA Code of Conduct.
 They also receive a pack of briefing papers as recommended by the Charity Commission, are asked to sign the Trustees’ Conflict of Interest form, and to provide information for the Register of Interests.

 Council devolves designated responsibilities to a number of Committees, Subcommittees or Working Parties.
 Their chairs and members are appointed by Council on the recommendation of the Executive, normally following an open application process against job descriptions.
 The President, Vice President and Honorary Secretary are ex-officio members of all Committees.